veganmosfet/Solar_Cybersecurity_Requirements/README.md

 Notes:
 * *must* or *shall* are used for mandatory positive requirements.
 * *must not* is used for mandatory negative requirements.
-* *may* is an optional requirement or an example of implementation
+* *may* is an optional requirement or an example of implementation.

 ## Gateway & Inverter